tc39/proposal-temporal/docs/cookbook.md

 ### Offset between two time zones at an instant

-With a small variation on the previous recipe we can map a `Temporal.Absolute` instance and two time zones into the signed difference of UTC offsets between those time zones at that instant, as a number of seconds.
+Also using `Temporal.TimeZone.getOffsetNanosecondsFor()`, we can map a `Temporal.Absolute` instance and two time zones into the signed difference of UTC offsets between those time zones at that instant, as a number of seconds.

 ```javascript
 {{cookbook/getUtcOffsetDifferenceSecondsAtInstant.mjs}}